 A detailed investigation into the behavior of the alleged drunk driver is likely necessary.
 Be aware that the statute of liability on claims is limited; if you wait too long to file a dram shop injury claim, you may not get due compensation for your pain, suffering, and medical bills.

 Call our firm toll-free at 1-800-278-9200 to speak with Indianapolis drunk driving attorney Randy Sevenish.
 He has more than three decades of experience, and has settled and achieved strong verdicts for dozens of clients.
-Read more about the firm here on our Indiana personal injury website.
+Learn more about the entire team of Sevenish Law Firm is dedicated to helping you.